GOOD SAMARITAN ASSISTED LIVING HOME I - PHOENIX Arizona

 Good Samaritan Assisted Living Home I - Assisted Living & Care Services:

-Good Samaritan Assisted Living Home I assists elderly residents with large number of daily living activities such as:
+Good Samaritan Assisted Living Home I assists elderly residents with large number of activities of daily living such as:

 Good Samaritan Assisted Living Home I - Accommodation Options:

-Good Samaritan Assisted Living Home I allows its residents to choose a number of housing options, such as:
+Good Samaritan Assisted Living Home I allows its residents to choose a number of senior apartment options, such as:

 - Washer, dryer, and kitchenettes in all units